 Complex application assignment with Azure AD

 Consider an application like Salesforce.
 In many organizations, Salesforce is primarily used by the marketing and sales organizations.
 Often, members of the marketing team have highly privileged access to Salesforce, while members of the sales team have limited access.
-In many cases, a broad population of information workers have restricted access to the application.
+In many cases, a broad population of information workers has restricted access to the application.
 Exceptions to these rules complicate matters.
-It is often the prerogative of the marketing or sales leadership teams to grant a user access or change their roles independently of these generic rules.
+It's often the prerogative of the marketing or sales leadership teams to grant a user access or change their roles independently of these generic rules.

 With Azure AD, applications like Salesforce can be pre-configured for single sign-on (SSO) and automated provisioning.
 Once the application is configured, an Administrator can take the one-time action to create and assign the appropriate groups.
 In this example, an administrator could execute the following assignments: